hvac-io/hvac-io.github.io/_posts/2017-05-11-introducing-graphivac.md

 architecture is quite different, which gives it huge advantages.

 Many BAS Graphics software are built around images.
-You place different images on a canvas and try to represent a HVAC system as best as you can.
-One downside of this approach is how dependent of the images themselves you are.
+You place different images on a canvas and try to represent HVAC systems as best as you can.
+One downside of this approach is how dependent on the images themselves you are.
 Let's take a look at the picture below :

 ![Orcaview misaligned images](/images/introducing-graphivac/orcaview-misaligned.png "Orcaview misaligned images")